mariotriana/Project_Covid_Data/README.md

 ```
 docker compose up
 ```
 Then, navigate to http://localhost:6789 in your browser.
-Now you are able to run Mage pipelines.
+Now, you are able to run Mage pipelines.

 4. Go to the pipeline named "covid_data_pipeline" and run blocks in this order:
     * Data loader (load_covid_data)